 The interest to AirwaySim really exploded with the public release on January 2009.
 The project had been on the net for so long already and much information had been posted that now when it was finally available everyone wanted to test it.
 Fortunately the launch of the software was successful, thanks to the long beta period everything worked out just like it should have.
 We opened three full game worlds during the first two weeks of operation and interest was huge.

 Although everything worked like planned it was no time to start resting at this point.
 The first public release of AirwaySim was thought to be only the first milestone in this journey, and development of version 1.1 game engine started already in February 2009.
 It was already known that there are some missing features, and others that need improvement in the game engine.
-Plan in the long term is to keep developing the software and make it even better.
+Plan in the long term was already at this point to keep developing the software and make it even better.
 The 1.1 version updates were completed in July 2009, with the main update being new aircraft ordering systems (but having 100+ other improvements / features too).

 The AirwaySim project leader Sami Puro is a Finnish aviation professional, flight simulation enthusiast and a part-time webmaster and web developer.
 Sami is in charge of the AirwaySim project planning and coding.
 He is also helped by a group of people in server management and administration tasks.
 For the AirwaySim project a lot of help has been also received from the AirwaySim user community in the form of testing, feedback and data submissions (such as airport data).